Instructions On Measuring a Men’s Jacket.

 By Andrew Harris

-I’ve received requests from some of the members of the Ask Andy Forum for instructions on how to measure a men’s suit jackets.
+I’ve received requests from some of the members of the Ask Andy Forum for instructions on how to measure a men’s suit jacket.

-In order to take advantage of the great deals on eBay, one has to learn how to properly measure a coat that fits well and to compare those measurements to those provided by the eBay seller.
+In order to take advantage of the great deals on eBay, one has to learn how to properly measure a suit jacket or men’s sport coat that fits well and to compare those measurements to those provided by the eBay seller.

 DO NOT rely on a tagged size.

-I’ve measured at least 2500 coats and believe me – tagged size means next to nothing.
+I’ve measured at least 2500 men’s suit jackets and believe me – tagged size means next to nothing.

 Instead, measure the jacket in your wardrobe that fits you best.
 Memorize those measurements.
 Then use them as a baseline when looking at possible purchases on eBay.

 So here goes.
-There are five measurements that most sellers provide when selling a tailored jacket.
+There are five suit jacket measurements that most sellers provide when selling a tailored jacket.

 I’m using a (measured) size 42 Hermes sports jacket as an example.